-A SaaS landing page brief you ship with a prompt.
+A complete SaaS landing page you start from and edit.

 The problem this page solves